How Vertex reinforced jump process arises naturally: The two notions of partial exchangeability

-which depends only on final local times and transition counts, thus by Proposition \ref{prop1}, \(Y\) is partially exchangeable.
-On finite graph it is rather easy to prove that the VRJP is recurrent (for example, using a representation of VRJP by time changed Poisson point process as in \cite{sabot2011edge}, and then use an argument as in~\cite{davis1990reinforced} or~\cite{sellke1994reinforced}).
-Therefore, \(Y\) is a mixture of Markov jump process; in addition, Sabot and Tarres have computed the mixing measure in \cite{sabot2011edge}.
+which clearly depends only on final local times and transition counts, thus by Proposition~\ref{prop1}, \(Y\) is partially exchangeable.
+On finite graph it is rather easy to prove that the VRJP is recurrent (for example, using a representation of VRJP by time changed Poisson point process as in~\cite{sabot2011edge}, and then use an argument as in~\cite{davis1990reinforced} or~\cite{sellke1994reinforced}).
+Therefore, \(Y\) is a mixture of Markov jump processes.

-For convenient, we include a proof of this in the sequel, as a corollary of the Proposition 3, since the mechanisms of this proof enlights the proof of the main theorem.
+For convenient, we include a proof of this in the sequel (after the proof of Proposition~\ref{prop3}), since the mechanisms of the proof enlightens the proof of the main theorem.

-\section{Proof of theorem 1}
+\section{Proof of Theorem~\ref{thm1}}